How to Manage a Negative Employee

 7 Steps to Deal with a Negative Employee

 If the negativity emanates from a single individual, you can take these seven steps to solve the problem.

 - Inform the employee about their negative impact: Use specific examples that describe behaviors the employee can do something about in the workplace.
 For example, when another employee says, “Good morning, how are you?” and your response is a 15-minute monolog on how nothing is right in this workplace, you bring your coworker’s mood and optimism down.

 You use up to 15 minutes of productive work time and make your coworker unwilling to engage with you in conversation in the future.
 You risk your coworkers avoiding you at all costs which will affect your work effectiveness and productivity.
 You will not receive the information that you need to perform your job or make important contributions.

 Some of the employee’s concerns may be legitimate.
-You may be able to help him solve legitimate workplace concerns.
+You may be able to help them solve legitimate workplace concerns.
 Others, you may be able to explain why they exist and ask the employee to cooperate and have patience.
-Once the employee understands the timeline, the decision or the reason for the goal, his negativity may improve.
+Once the employee understands the timeline, the decision or the reason for the goal, their negativity may improve.

-- Focus on creating solutions.
-Don’t focus on everything that is wrong and negative about the employee’s outlook or actions in your approach.
-It will only cause the employee to dig himself more deeply into his grievances.
+- Focus on creating solutions: Don’t focus on everything that is wrong and negative about the employee’s outlook or actions in your approach.
+It will only cause the employee to dig himself more deeply into their grievances.

-- In the future, when interacting with the employee, try to compliment the individual any time you hear a positive statement or contribution rather than negativity from her.
+- In the future, when interacting with the employee, try to compliment the individual: Any time you hear a positive statement or contribution rather than negativity from them, reinforce this attitude.
 You'll want to reinforce, as much as possible, the positive interactions the employee has with other employees and the workplace.

 If none of the above is working and the employee’s negativity continues to have an impact on productivity, workplace harmony, and department members’ attitudes and morale, deal with the negativity as you would any other performance issue.
 Use progressive discipline which you apply effectively and legally to the employee's performance.